How to clean artificial plants

 Option 4: Cleaning spray

-There’s a number of artificial plant cleaning sprays available online which work great on flowers and silk plants without causing any colours to run.
+There are a number of artificial plant cleaning sprays available online which work great on flowers and silk plants without causing any colours to run.

 To use a silk plant cleaner, we suggest doing a patch test on a small hidden piece of foliage first to test the colour fastness.
 Once you’re happy, simply spray the leaves from top to bottom and leave to dry.
 There’s no need to rinse it off or wipe it away so it’s a super quick and easy method.